marymanruzhang/personal-portfolio-website/design-plan/design-journey.md

 > **Please physically sort cards;** please don't try and do this digitally.
 > **Refer to the persona by name.**

-TODO: iterations of card sorting
 ![Iteration 1](styles/../../images/i1.jpg)
 The first iteration has four categories: high school works, Breakfree works, MDC works, and DEA major works, contact me,
 ![Iteration 2](styles/../../images/i2.jpg)
 The second iteration has three categories: high school works, clubs and orgs works, and DEA major works contact.

-I used my second iteration of card sorting because I think the broader categories make it clearer for those who do not what individual organizations such as Breakfree and Medium Design Collective are to understand.
+I used my second iteration of card sorting because I think the broader categories make it clearer for those who do not what individual organizations such as Breakfree and Medium Design Collective are to understand which Elizabeth most likely doesn't.
 I think my final organization makes the most sense because it clearly seperates my different works into different periods of my life as well as different categories.

 ### Refined Design: Navigation (Milestone 2)